 - Snip the vinyl into sections as per your measurements.
 Use a sharp cutting tool and ensure cuts are neat and exact.

-- Confirm the fit of each piece of vinyl on the car ahead of peeling off the backing paper.
-This ascertain each piece aligns appropriately without any stretch.
+- Confirm the fit of each piece of vinyl on the car before peeling off the backing paper.
+This ascertains each piece aligns appropriately without any stretch.

 - Accord has a distinctive concentration in sharp edge corners and regions where excess vinyl might mount up.
 Strategize how you will tackle these spots during the application.